Abstract submissions will remain open until further information is available regarding rescheduled dates.

 - Write your abstract using the Microsoft Word template, adhering to the formatting guidelines outlined in the Author Instructions.
 Save your abstract on your computer, in an easy to find location.
 Please note that abstract titles should be a maximum of 12 words, and abstract text should be a maximum of 300 words.

 - Ensure you have a short biography (max 50 words) for yourself as the main presenters.
-It is not necessary to add biographies for co-authors (even though the website will give you that option).

 If accepted, all presenting authors will need to register and pay to attend the conference, at least for the scheduled day of the presentation.
-The deadline for presenters to register is Friday 10th July 2020 (this is also the Earlybird registration deadline).